The SPF Staff Transfer Guide

 I am employed in the NHS and transferring to a job with an independent provider (this includes private sector companies, charities, not for profit organisations, and social enterprises) - the blue route

 If you are compulsory transferred from a local authority, independent provider or GP practice to a job in the NHS, TUPE is, subject to legal advice, likely to apply and your employment contract would transfer from one employer to the other without any change to terms and conditions, and without a break in continuity of service.

 We have included links throughout the guide to documents and further guidance and these can all be found on our resource library web page.

 We asked employers and trade union representatives what the key issues are for staff facing transfer, and the questions they are most frequently asked.
 Visit our frequently asked questions web page to read the questions and answers under each route.

 How to use the SPF Staff Transfer Guide

 The guide is primarily designed to be used online by staff involved in a transfer.
 Some of the information may need an explanation to help staff understand the implications.
 We suggest that wherever possible managers, HR advisers or trade union representatives talk through the guide with individuals as this will add real value to the information provided.

-The SPF secretariat will work to ensure this guide is kept up to date to reflect legal practice and policy and is amended as new information is confirmed.
+The SPF secretariat will aim to keep this guide up to date to reflect legal practice and policy and will amend it as new information is confirmed.
 The SPF staff transfer guide applies to NHS staff working in England only.
-It aims to consolidate in one place the standards and rights that staff can expect when they face transfer, and after the point of transfer.
+It aims to consolidate in one place the standards and rights that staff can expect when they transfer, and after the point of transfer.
 It is meant as a guide to facilitate further discussion with local employers and/or trade union representatives on individual circumstances.
-The guide signposts and brings together existing information on employment standards, legislation, policy and guidance but every transfer situation should be the subject of formal consultation involving the affected staff, employers and trade unions or other representatives of the affected staff.
+The guide signposts and brings together existing information on employment standards, legislation, policy and guidance but every transfer situation should be the subject of formal consultation involving the affected staff, employers and trade unions or other representatives of affected staff.